MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 <!-- NoPinnedPrograms-Description-Begin -->
 <!-- Description-Source-ADMX -->

 - If you enable this setting, the "Pinned Programs" list is removed from the Start menu.
-Users cannot pin programs to the Start menu.
+Users can't pin programs to the Start menu.

 In Windows XP and Windows Vista, the Internet and email checkboxes are removed from the 'Customize Start Menu' dialog.

-- If you disable this setting or do not configure it, the "Pinned Programs" list remains on the Start menu.
+- If you disable this setting or don't configure it, the "Pinned Programs" list remains on the Start menu.
 Users can pin and unpin programs in the Start Menu.
 <!-- NoPinnedPrograms-Description-End -->

 <!-- NoPinnedPrograms-Editable-Begin -->